-There will be three exams: two midterms and one final examination.
-They are all required.
+There will be two exams given during the semester: one mid-term and one final examination.
+Both are required.
 No make-up examinations will be given.
 You will receive a grade of zero for each exam not taken.
-Part of the semester grade will be based on four homework assignments and on class participation.
+Part of the semester grade will be based on homework assignments and class participation.